I’m always using my mitre block when cutting trim or replacing damaged skirtings, but is the mitre joint the best option for all situations?

 - Cornices and coving

 Architraves and Trim

-Architraves can be plane or moulded.
+Architraves can be plain or moulded.
 Either way, a mitre joint ensures a tight fit at the corners with no visible end grain.

 To achieve a perfect 45⁰ angle, use a standard mitre block as a guide.